 Note any relevant strengths or weaknesses in your background or in your ability to carry out your professional responsibilities.

-Although SOPHAS allows for a higher word count, the statement of purpose and objectives should not exceed 750 words.
+Statement requirement for JD/MPH: The Statement of Purpose and Objectives should not exceed 750 words, although SOPHAS allows for a higher word count.
 There is no prescribed format for the essay, but it should include information about the following:

 - Your focused interest within the field of public health